Domain Adaptation in LiDAR Semantic Segmentation by Aligning Class Distributions: Related Work

 \subsection{3D LiDAR Point Cloud Segmentation}

-Semantic segmentation of 3D LiDAR data aims to assign a semantic label to every point scanned by the LiDAR sensor.
+3D LiDAR Semantic segmentation aims to assign a semantic label to every point scanned by the LiDAR sensor.
 Before the current trend and wide adoption of deep learning approaches, earlier methods relied on exploiting prior knowledge and geometric constraints \cite{xie2019review}.
 As far as deep learning methods are concerned, there are two main types of approaches to tackle the 3D LiDAR semantic segmentation problem.
-On one hand, there are approaches that work directly on the 3D points, i.e., the raw point cloud is taken as the input \cite{landrieu2018large, qi2017pointnet, qi2017pointnet++}.
+On one hand, there are approaches that work directly on the 3D points, i.e., the raw point cloud is taken as the input \cite{qi2017pointnet, qi2017pointnet++}.
 On the other hand, other approaches convert this 3D point cloud into another representation (images\cite{alonso20203d}, voxels\cite{zhou2018voxelnet}, lattices\cite{rosu2019latticenet}) in order to have a structured input.
-For LiDAR semantic segmentation, the most commonly used representation is the spherical projection \cite{alonso20203d, milioto2019rangenet++, lunet, wu2018squeezeseg, wu2019squeezesegv2}.
-Milioto et al. \cite{milioto2019rangenet++} show that point-based methods, i.e., approaches that work directly on the 3D points, are slower and tend to be less accurate than methods which project the 3D point cloud into a 2D representation and make use of convolutional layers.
-SqueezeSeg \cite{wu2018squeezeseg} is one of the first works that uses the spherical projection for LiDAR semantic segmentation making use of a Convolutional Neural Network (CNN).
-Later works have improved this approach using more complex CNNs and adding modules to the SqueezeSeg pipeline.
-RangeNet \cite{milioto2019rangenet++} proposes a post-processing method for improving the re-projection of the 2D resulting segmentation back to the 3D points.
-3D-MiniNet \cite{alonso20203d} proposes a learning module before the CNN which takes the raw point cloud as the input and outputs a learned 2D representation.
+For LiDAR semantic segmentation, the most commonly used representation is the spherical projection \cite{alonso20203d, milioto2019rangenet++, wu2018squeezeseg}.
+Several recent works \cite{milioto2019rangenet++, wu2018squeezeseg, alonso20203d} show that point-based methods, i.e., approaches that work directly on the 3D points, are slower and tend to be less accurate than methods which project the 3D point cloud into a 2D representation and make use of convolutional layers.